nhsd-exeter/dos-integration/README.md

 This testing includes:

-- Calls to Mocks (DoS API Gateway if required)
+- Limited use of Mocks
 - Check data when passed between components
 - Meets business needs of the application